sanjayjogi/BirdWhisper/README.md

 - Upload audio files for classification
 - Extract audio features using `librosa`
 - Noise reduction and high-pass filtering using `noisereduce` and `scipy`
-- Classification using a pre-trained machine learning model
+- Classification using a machine learning model
 - CORS support for cross-origin requests

 ## Project Structure